ARMmbed/mbed-os-5-docs/docs/reference/runtime/Bootstrap.md

 Mbed OS provides two entry points for developers to hook into:

 - `main(void)` - Default entry point.
-All the standard application code should go here.
+All the standard application code goes here.
 - `mbed_main(void)` - Executed directly before `main`.
 The user can define this.

 ### Retargeting